There isn’t a single traveler out there who doesn’t love a free night in a hotel.

 The Hyatt Visa’s two sign-up nights were a meager total compared to the 10 you could book with the Marriott card, but the Hyatt nights can be redeemed at any hotel in their chain, whether it’s a Category 1 or Category 7.
 Hyatt’s top-category hotels are also more affordable than Marriott’s: 30,000 to 45,000.

 Hyatt’s 16.24% APR was also the best of the bunch, considering every other card offered a range of interest rates instead of a single one.
 American Express’ cards ranged from 15.49% to 19.49%.

 Though the Hyatt Visa finished one point ahead of the Marriott card, we felt the Marriott’s tremendous sign-up bonus pushed it into a tie.

 The Choice Privileges Visa, IHG Rewards Club Select, Starwood Preferred Guest Amex and Wyndham Rewards Visa rounded out our rankings.
 Here is a list of the weighted final scores:

 - Hilton: 59

 - Hyatt: 54

 - IHG: 40

 Want to Read More “Best of” Articles About Travel Credit Cards?

-This article on the best hotel rewards credit cards of 2017 is part of a collection of “Best Of” articles we’ve written about travel cards.
+This ranking on the best hotel rewards credit cards is part of a collection of “Best Of” guides we’ve written about travel cards.